DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-2-inquiry-into-developing-quality-pedagogy-and-making-productive-use-of-assessment-part-3/summer-week-3-mentor-materials.md

 From the wider emergent (overheard and unexpected) evidence, Andy made these inferences:

-▪ he overheard his pupils say things like ‘I used to not like working with X, but now I like it’ – the new pupil grouping is having the desired effect
+▪ he overheard his pupils say things like 'I used to not like working with X, but now I like it' – the new pupil grouping is having the desired effect

 ▪ his Year 1s overall made unexpectedly rapid progress with the accuracy of their mark making – the new pupil grouping improved the pupils socially and in their written literacy